mjdcruz/NEHHeuristicAlgorithm/README.md

     bestJobSequence: Takes in the setup calculated  with runNEH and recursively finds the optimal job order sequence
     sequenceTimes: Takes in process times data and a sequence then generated a new dataset of process times in the order of the given sequence
     insertElement: Inserts an element into an array (used to create permutations)

+TaliardTestData - this file includes all of the execution times for each machine per each job and is used as the input data for experimentation